LiteLDev/LeviLamina/docs/main/quickstart.md

 The following content is for a quick start with using lip.

-!!! tip
-    Not accustomed to using command-line tools?
-You can use [LipUI](https://github.com/futrime/lipui).

 ## Installing LeviLamina

 First, create a new directory for your Minecraft server and enter it: